trickv/trick.vanstaveren.us_jekyll/wiki/Computers_Ss.md

 In December 2008 I purchased a Lenovo IdeaPad U330.

-I bought this specific model because quite a few modern laptops aren't exactly portable.
+I bought this specific model because quite a few modern laptops aren't exactly portable anymore -- they're bulky widescreen overweight beasts.
 The IdeaPad series is built to be lightweight (&lt;5 pounds) and low power to make for good battery life.
 I bought it from my local [MicroCenter](http://www.microcenter.com/) in Chicago for $1300.
 The closest competitor in the store was a Sony for about $1800 which was also an ultra-light model.

 Upon purchase I didn't allow Vista to see the light of day and installed GNU/Linux on it.
 I've been too tired too maintain Gentoo on my machines in the past year, so I'm trying on Ubuntu for style.

+I'm slightly regretting not installing Vista.
+I would never want to use it, but it seems Lenovo's BIOS updates are run from Windows.
+So I'm going to have to install Windows somewhere (probably on a spare hard drive or a USB stick if I can manage it.)

 Hardware Details
 ----------------